gorn/rspreadsheet/DEVEL_BLOG.md

 ## Release notes

   2017-01
+  - file can be saced to any IO now, making it suitable for creating files on fly.
-  * basic image handling implemented (issue [#24](https://github.com/gorn/rspreadsheet/issues/24))
+  - basic image handling implemented (issue [#24](https://github.com/gorn/rspreadsheet/issues/24))
-  * bug corrected: inserted row was not empty, but rather copy of the row below.
+  - bug corrected: inserted row was not empty, but rather copy of the row below.

 ## Developing this gem